cbcrouse/StartupOrchestration.NET/README.md

 ---

-## Usage
+## 🧑‍💻 Usage

 Here's an example of how the `ServiceRegistrationOrchestrator` and `StartupOrchestrator` classes might be used in a .NET solution following a clean architecture structure:

-> [!NOTE]
-> A clean architecture structure is not required to use StartupOrchestration.NET.
+> NOTE: A clean architecture structure is not required to use StartupOrchestration.NET.
 It is simply an example of how the library can be used in a real-world application.

 ```css
 MyProject/